jgarber623/sinatra-param/README.md

 | `min`      | `Float` or `Integer`        | `min: 100`               |
 | `required` | `TrueClass` or `FalseClass` | `required: true`         |
 | `within`   | `Range`                     | `within: (A..Z)`         |

+**Note:** Parameter validations are applied in random order (owing largely to the way in which Ruby requires files and sorts `Hash`es).
+The `required: true` parameter validation is the exception to this rule and is run before other parameter validations.

 ### Defaults